chapmanu/signage/README.md

 git clone https://github.com/chapmanu/signage.git
 cd signage

-# Retrieve secrets.yml from WimOps colleague add add to config/secrets.yml
+# Retrieve secrets.yml from WimOps colleague & add to config/secrets.yml
 bundle install

 # This file is needed for tests (and dev?).
 Ask a team member for the environment variables.